BetonQuest/BetonQuest/docs/API/Logging.md

             ````java linenums="1"
             final BetonQuestLoggerFactory loggerFactory = BetonQuest.getInstance().getLoggerFactory();
             ````
+            BetonQuest.getInstance() will return `null` if BetonQuest is not installed or not loaded yet.

     ??? info "`BetonQuestLoggerFactory` additional background implementation information" As the BetonQuestLoggerFactory is a service, it is not guaranteed that the instance you get